judo347/AAU-Notes/SU Systems Development/lek01 - Method.md

 ![](.\img\34.png)

-## Chapter 2
+## 2: System Choice: Rich Picture, FACTOR.

 Rich Picture: a drawing to illustrate of the problem. to differ problem domain and app. domain.
 Rich picture = both system and real world.

 #### Factor

 - **Functionality**: The system functions that support the app-domain tasks.
 - **App-domain**: Those parts of an organization that administrate, monitor or control a problem domain.
-- **Conditions**: Se Bog!!!!!!!!!!!!!!!
+- **Conditions**: The conditions under which the system will be developed and used.
 - **Technology**: Both the technology used to develop the system and technology on which the system will run.
 - **Objects**: The main objects in the problem domain.
 - **Responsibility**: The systems overall responsibility in relation to its context.